• About

 girl standing on the balcony of Mister A's Restaurant in San Diego

 A San Diego institution with hands down the best restaurant views in San Diego.
-Mister A’s is situated atop the 12th floor in Bankers Hill and you are able to watch all the planes coming in as you dine.
+Mister A’s is situated atop the 12th floor in Bankers Hill and you can watch all the planes coming in as you dine.
 Popular menu items are steak tartare, maple leaf duck breast, and their famous truffle fries.
 Furthermore, they now offer a Jazz Brunch that happens on Saturdays.
 Offering a New Orleans-inspired menu and a live jazz band.

 Starlite ($$)